"Direct Express Investigations"

 The Direct Express customer service agent will give you instructions about the dispute form, how it will be sent to you, and how much time you have to complete it.

-Typically, you will be given 10 business days to submit the dispute form the date of your call.
+Typically, you will be given 10 business days to submit the dispute form from the date of your call.

 Step 3 – What Happens Next